Azure/Industrial-IoT/docs/deploy/howto-install-iot-edge.md

 ### Module Versions

-By default, the same image version tag from mcr.microsoft.com is deployed that corresponds to the corresponding micro-service's version.
+By default, the same Docker container image version tag from mcr.microsoft.com is deployed that corresponds to the corresponding micro-service's version.

-If you need to point to a different docker container registry or image version tag, you can configure the source using environment variables `PCS_DOCKER_SERVER`, `PCS_DOCKER_USER`, `PCS_DOCKER_PASSWORD`, `PCS_IMAGES_NAMESPACE` and `PCS_IMAGES_TAG`, for example in your .env file (which can also be set during deployment), then restart the edge management or all-in-one service.
+If you need to point to a different Docker container registry or image version tag, you can configure the source using environment variables `PCS_DOCKER_SERVER`, `PCS_DOCKER_USER`, `PCS_DOCKER_PASSWORD`, `PCS_IMAGES_NAMESPACE` and `PCS_IMAGES_TAG`, for example in your .env file (which can also be set during deployment), then restart the edge management or all-in-one service.

 ## Windows Networking Configuration

-When running the Industrial IoT Edge modules in host (transparent) network, the container must be on the transparent host network and might require IP addresses assignment.
+When running the Industrial IoT Edge modules in host (transparent) network, the container must be on the transparent host network and will require IP addresses assignment if no DNS server is avialable on that network.

-- Ensure Hyper-V must be active
+- Ensure Hyper-V is enabled in the host OS
 - Create a new virtual switch named **host** and attach it to a network containing the industrial assets you want to connect to (e.g. "Ethernet 2").

     ```bash